 How much cultural intelligence do you have?

-In Gugin we teach leaders around the world to become more cultural intelligent so that they can avoid cultural conflicts.
-And if a cultural conflict arises they will know how to reconcile it because they possess a high level of cultural intelligence.
+Gugin teaches leaders around the world to become more culturally intelligent.
+They learn to avoid cultural conflicts.
+And they learn to create synergies from cultural diversity.
+If a cultural conflict arises they will know how to reconcile it because they possess a high level of cultural intelligence.
 Developing cultural intelligence is like climbing a ladder.
 It is something you develop one step at a time.
-In Gugin we have 2 course modules to help you climb the cultural intelligence ladder.
-They are calles Cultural Intelligence 1 and Cultural Intelligence 2.
+In Gugin we have a lot of intercultural training modules for almost any purpose. there are particular two intercultural course modules you should start with.
+They enable you to climb the cultural intelligence ladder.
+They are called Introduction to Cultural Intelligence and Advanced Cultural Intelligence.

-One of the first thing we have to learn is to start focusing on the commonalities when we bring different cultures together.
+One of the first things we have to learn is to start focusing on the commonalities when we bring different cultures together.
 What did you answer to the question above?
 If you answered three squares you most likely have a high level of cultural intelligence.
-If you answered 3 colors you might consider why you start by focusing on the differences rather than the commonalities.
+If you answered 3 colours you might consider why you start by focusing on the differences rather than the commonalities.

 Start with commonalities